Food Support - Check with each of these organizations directly for updates

-Family Healthcare will be implementing pharmacy curbside pick-up services.
+Family Healthcare implementing a pharmacy curbside pick-up service back in the spring.
 Please call pharmacy staff if you need refills or have a prescription to pick-up.
 At this time, only customers who are in the building after an office visit with a Family Health Care provider, including a dental or mental health provider, will be granted access to the pharmacy.
 Please feel free to contact your Family Health Care Pharmacy staff for more information during regular business hours. https://www.familyhealthcare.org/covid19/

 Spectrum Health Gerber Memorial